-- (1) Pursuant to Director, DLA Human Resources memorandum entitled, "Centralizing Administration of Government Purchase Cards for Training Payment," dated June 30, 2014, DLA organizations shall submit all training requirements, regardless of the training source or funding source, to DLA Human Resources Services, DLA Training (DHRS-DT) for review, management, administration, and sourcing.
-If DHRS-DT determines the training requirement is valid, DHRS-DT will then determine the best method to source that training (e.g., LMS Online course, Resident Course with DLA trainers, DAU Course, GPC, new contract, etc.). - (2) DCSO Columbus is the DLA Center of Excellence for DLA Enterprise Training Services.
-If DHRS-DT determines a new contract is the best method to satisfy the training requirement,
+(A) DLA organizations shall submit all training requirements, pursuant to J1 SOP1430.04-095, "DLA Training Procurement for Contracted Services and Supplies (Non-Standard Form 182)", which can be found at https://issuances.dla.mil/Published\Issuances, regardless of the training source or funding source, to DLA Human Resources Services, Professional Services, DLA Training (DHRS-T) at DLATrainingOSO\C@dla.mil, for review management, administration, and sourcing.]

+(B) If DHRS-T determines the training requirement is valid, DHRS-T will then determine the best method to source that training (e.g., LMS Online course, Resident Course with DLA trainers, DAU Course, GPC, new contract, etc.) and instruct the DLA organization to contact DCSO to execute a contract for the training requirement.